 Mold and mold spores exist throughout indoor and outdoor environments.
-There is no practical way to eliminate all mold and mold spores in the indoor environment, however, the way to control indoor mold growth is to control moisture.
-Refer to Section 3 - General Information for information on controlling condensation and molds.
+There is no practical way to eliminate all mold and mold spores in the indoor environment, however, the way to control indoor mold growth is to control moisture; see Inhibiting Mold Growth on page 3-9.